 To expect all sales of goods or services on account to be received in full is simply not realistic.
-To recognize revenue at the point of sale it is necessary to show that a reasonable estimate of the amount of uncollectible accounts has been computed and a provision for non-collection made.
-To do this, an account - “allowance for doubtful accounts,” (or “provision for bad debt”) is introduced.
-Specifically, we estimate that 120 (10%) of the ending accounts receivable balance of 1200 will not be collected.
-The 120 bad debt expense is an income statement account that will reduce net income.
-The 120 Provision for Doubtful Debt is called a contra asset.
-Because this is a contra asset, when the account increases, the book value of the net accounts receivable decreases (Simon 2020).
-We show the increase in the provision account as a negative amount, this may make it easier for you to balance the Financial Statements Effects Template, but technically you putting money into the account, so a +, but it means a reduction in accounts receivable.
-Hence, accounts receivable is recorded on the balance sheet at net realizable value, which is the estimated amount to be collected.
-The net realizable value of A/R is $1,080.
+To recognize revenue at the point of sale, it is necessary to show that a reasonable estimate of the amount of uncollectible accounts has been calculated and that a provision for non–collection has been made.
+To do this, an account, known as allowance for doubtful accounts or provision for bad debt, is introduced.
+In our example, we estimate that 120 (10%) of the ending accounts receivable balance of $1,200 will not be collected.
+This $120 bad debt expense is an income statement account that reduces net income, and it is called a contra asset because when the account increases the book value of the net accounts receivable decreases (Simon, 2021).
+We show the increase in the provision account as a negative amount, which may make it easier to balance the financial statement effects template, but technically means putting money into the account; a positive value here means a reduction in accounts receivable.
+Thus, accounts receivable is recorded on the balance sheet at net realizable value, which is the estimated amount to be collected (in this example, $1,080).

-Exhibit 4.2 Estimating Uncollectible Accounts
+Estimating Uncollectible Accounts